boniyeamincse/boniyeamincse/README.md

 - ⚡ As a person, I consider myself a positive person, a cross-functional team member, detail-oriented, and a Quick learner in my professional life. **I feel very comfortable adapting to new environments.
 I’m looking for a new challenge and taking my career to the next level, That's pretty much about me.**

+  ### Experience

+## Officer (Cyber Security), IT Department
+**Akij Group** · *Full-time*
+*March 2023 - Present*
+*Dhaka, Bangladesh* · *On-site*

+As an Information Technology Officer (Cyber Security) at Akij Group, I hold a critical role in safeguarding the organization's network and systems from potential security threats.
+My responsibilities encompass monitoring, analyzing, and promptly responding to security events and incidents.
+By identifying and mitigating risks in real-time, I ensure that the organization's security posture remains at a high level.
+Here are the major tasks, duties, and key responsibilities I undertake in this role:

+- 🔏 **SIEM Solutions Expertise:** Proficient in building, developing, updating, and upgrading SIEM clusters to enhance the organization's security capabilities.
+Skilled in utilizing SIEM tools for real-time threat monitoring and incident response.

+- 🔏 **Fortianlyzer SOC Analyst:** As a Fortianlyzer SOC Analyst, I play a crucial role in detecting and responding to security incidents.
+Leveraging cutting-edge tools such as Wazuh, Security Onion, and Guacamole, I proactively identify potential threats.
+My responsibilities include real-time monitoring, incident analysis, threat intelligence, and collaborating with cross-functional teams to bolster overall security.

+- 🔏 **Red Team Specialist:** In my role as a Red Team Specialist, I focus on simulating real-world attacks to uncover vulnerabilities and weaknesses in systems and networks.
+I conduct VAPT, Web Pentests, and Network Pentest.
+By using advanced tools and techniques, I identify security gaps and provide actionable recommendations for remediation.

+- 🔏 **Reporting and Analysis:** My role demands a high level of technical proficiency, continuous learning, and the ability to adapt to emerging cybersecurity challenges.
+By staying at the forefront of cybersecurity practices, I am dedicated to ensuring the confidentiality, integrity, and availability of the organization's critical assets, thereby contributing to a secure and resilient digital environment.

+## Skills
+- DevOps
+- Fortinet
+- IBM QRadar
+- CyberSecurity Assessment
+- SOC Analyst
+- Critical Thinking
+- Information Security
+- Splunk Enterprise
+- Security Operations Center
+- Malware Analysis
+- Security Onion
+- Security Information and Event Management (SIEM)
+- Wazuh

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="dev.to/boniyeamincse" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/devto.svg" alt="dev.to/boniyeamincse" height="30" width="40" /></a>